MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 ^ What kind of attacks, the sophistication of attacks is always evolving.

 ^ Engage developers, fun and engaging training, build security champions.
+  - Forcing security on developers doesn't work, you cannot dictate security.
+  - Developers have to take ownership of security themselves, sometimes that requires a little give and take.

 ^ Secure coding
   - Sometimes called defensive coding.
   - Assumes that users are going to use the application in ways not intended.

+^ Security is a process not a product.
+  - There's not really anything you can do in security that will make the business money.
+  - The best case scenario is it potentially loses them less money down the road.

 ---